CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_final_report.md

 ### 🔹 Removal of jQuery, jQueryUI & integration of TypeScript 📦

 The simulator was initially built using jQuery and jQueryUI.
 However, jQuery being a somewhat old technology & the large size of codebase it was decided to remove all jQuery related code using es6 javascript & jQueryUI with Vue.js to make the frontend code broken into smaller component which would help new developers and make the development experience better.
-This also meant we could get rid of DOM manipulation using the power of Vue.js
+This also, meant we could get rid of DOM manipulation using the power of Vue.js

 For the typescript Integration we started with the components and converted most of them to typescript, after that the conversion of javascript files were started, some files could not be changed as active changes were being made by other contributors which need to be merged before conversion of those files, this is to be done in future period.

 ### 🔹 Refactoring of Styles and Codebase 🔄

-Old simulator code was using SCSS at a lot of part of the codebase so those were to be converted to CSS & the new components corresponding styles were moved to the corresponding Vue components `<style></style>` tags.
+Old simulator code was using SCSS at a lot of part of the codebase , so those were to be converted to CSS & the new components corresponding styles were moved to the corresponding Vue components `<style></style>` tags.
 This was done to make the codebase more developer friendly and easier to understand.
-Also the clearing & refactoring of codebase was started to remove unused code and make the codebase more readable. the following folder structure was decided to be followed for the refactoring:
+Also, the clearing & refactoring of codebase was started to remove unused code and make the codebase more readable. the following folder structure was decided to be followed for the refactoring:

 ![refactoring folder structure](/images/Arnab_GSoC23/refactor.png)

 ### 🔹 Future Work 📅

-- currently the simulator is working totally fine only few functionalities have some bugs so most important point would be fixing those to make the simulator fully ready to replace the current one.
+- currently the simulator is working totally fine only few functionalities have some bugs , so most important point would be fixing those to make the simulator fully ready to replace the current one.
 - Creating the mobile version of the vue simulator.
 - Finishing up the typescript integration & style Refactoring.
 - Rigorous testing of each and every functionalities.